microbit-playground/microbit-playground.github.io/README.md

+---

+# No longer maintained

+Please don't make any changes!

+---

 * micro:bit Playground website is at https://microbit-playground.co.uk
 * All micro:bit programs can be [downloaded as a zip file](https://microbit-playground.co.uk/build/microbit-playground-code.zip).
 * the project for the mu microbit python editor is [here on github.](https://github.com/ntoll/mu)